logoPostPlanify

 1. The Midday Break: Weekdays (Tuesday-Thursday, 11 AM - 1 PM)

 One of the most reliable high-engagement windows is the weekday lunch break.
-Data consistently shows that user activity spikes between 11 AM and 1 PM from Tuesday through Thursday.
+Data consistently shows that user activity spikes between 11 AM and 1 PM from Tuesday through Thursday when using an Instagram scheduler to publish consistently.
 This is a predictable lull in the workday when people step away from their tasks and turn to social media for a mental break.

 Why This Time Works